aleiva00/LSTM_TIMESERIES_FCAST/README.md

 ![LSTM Architecture](https://databasecamp.de/wp-content/uploads/lstm-architecture-1024x709.png)

-* Utilizes 2 pathways (long and short-term) instead of just 1 like an RNN - after "a corto plazo" at the beginning of lstm.
+* Utilizes 2 pathways (long and short-term) instead of just 1 like an RNN - after "a short term" at the beginning of lstm.

 * The sigmoid function takes a coordinate on the x-axis and converts it to any coordinate on the y-axis between 0 and 1 (giving us the forget gate, the percentage of long-term memory to be discarded).